-The New Digital SAT® – What You Need To Know!
+The Digital SAT® – What You Need To Know!

-The College Board® has recently released information detailing the SAT®’s transition to a fully digital test by 2024.
-The new digital SAT represents a quantum leap from the traditional SAT evaluation system, justifying the drastic changes in its format, length, pattern, and interface.
-For current high school juniors and seniors, the announcement doesn't mean much, but for educators and younger students around the world, it entails a notable difference in what you can expect on test day and how you should prepare for it.
-In this article, we are exploring the new testing format, time, test sections, and how the test will be scored, to help you prep smarter for the upcoming digital SAT.
+In early 2022, the College Board® released information detailing the SAT®’s transition to a fully digital test by 2024.
+The Digital SAT represents a quantum leap from the traditional SAT evaluation system, justifying the drastic changes in its format, length, pattern, and interface.
+For students around the world, it entails a notable difference in what you can expect on test day and how you should prepare for it.
+In this article, we are exploring the digital testing format, time, test sections, and how the test is scored to help you prep smarter for the Digital SAT.

-The digital SAT test is taken online through a testing app set up by the College Board.
+The Digital SAT, or digital Scholastic Aptitude Test, is an adaptive standardized online test that is widely used for college admissions in the United States and India.
+The Digital SAT is designed to assess a student's readiness for college and provide colleges with a common data point that can be used to compare the qualifications of applicants.
+Students take the test online through an app set up by the College Board, called Bluebook.
 You need to install the app on your Mac or Windows device, Chromebook, or iPad to take the SAT online.
 If you do not have access to an accepted device, you can request to borrow one from the College Board when you register for the test.
 In that case, you will be provided with school-managed Chromebooks to take the test.

-The digital SAT is shorter than the traditional paper-and-pencil version and has been designed to improve test quality, security, delivery, and access to students worldwide.
-More on these later; let’s start by asking why the SAT is going digital and how it is different from the current SAT.
+The Digital SAT is shorter than the traditional paper and pencil version and has been designed to improve test quality, security, delivery, and access for students worldwide.
+More on these later; let’s start by asking why the SAT has gone digital and how it is different from the old SAT.

-The transition of the SAT from the paper-and-pencil version to the digital one shows two things.
-First, taking the College Board digital SAT online will enable students to participate in a standardized evaluation of college readiness from around the world.
+The transition of the SAT from the paper and pencil version to the digital one shows two things: first, taking the SAT online will enable students to participate in a standardized evaluation of college readiness from around the world.
 It will be easier to administer and to take.
-Therefore, with the digital SAT being administered universally from 2024, you can expect to see a drastic rise in the number of test-takers worldwide.
+Therefore, with the Digital SAT being administered universally as of 2024, it’s become possible to see a drastic rise in the number of test-takers worldwide.

-Second, a recent survey conducted by the College Board in 2021 found that 80% of students want to submit their SAT scores with their college applications.
-Keeping this in mind, the College Board has introduced a host of features to the new digital SAT.
+Second, a survey conducted by the College Board in 2021 found that 80% of students want to submit their SAT scores with their college applications.
+Keeping this in mind, the College Board has introduced a host of features to the Digital SAT.

-- The digital format also promises much faster score releases.
-Students should receive scores in a matter of days rather than weeks.
-Speaking of scores, the new digital SAT score reports will link students to resources on local two-year colleges, training programs, and career options.
+- The digital format also offers much faster score releases.
+Students typically receive scores in a matter of days rather than weeks.
+Speaking of scores, the new Digital SAT score reports link students to resources on local two-year colleges, training programs, and career options.

-- The College Board has also promised enhanced security measures to encourage more students to take the SAT.
-With the SAT going digital, every student will now get a highly comparable but unique test form, making it practically impossible to share answers.
+- The College Board also has enhanced security measures to encourage more students to take the SAT.
+With the SAT going digital, every student now gets a highly comparable but unique test form, making it practically impossible to share answers.

-- The digital SAT will also offer more flexibility to schools and districts in administering the test.
+- The digital SAT also offers more flexibility to schools and districts in administering the test.

-The release of the digital SAT will be staggered into two groups: International SAT and U.S. SAT.
-The international SAT test will follow the digital format starting in 2023.
-However, for the U.S. SAT, students will take the traditional paper-and-pencil test until December 2023.
-Starting in 2024, both U.S and International versions will be administered digitally.
-The table below shows the timeline for administering the digital SAT (2023 through 2024):
+The release of the Digital SAT was staggered into two groups: International SAT and U.S. SAT.
+The international SAT test began following the digital format in spring 2023.
+By spring 2024, both the U.S and International versions of the test will have transitioned to its digital format.
+The table below shows the complete timeline for the transition to the Digital SAT (2023 through 2024):

 Cycle | International SAT | US SAT |